-- STABILIZE: If you're using a device other than a laptop, please secure it so it does not move around during the gathering. - 8 USE A HEADSET: If possible, use a headset or earbuds with a microphone.
+- STABILIZE: If you're using a device other than a laptop, please secure it so it does not move around during the gathering. - USE A HEADSET: If possible, use a headset or earbuds with a microphone.
 This can produce much better audio that can be heard more clearly by others. - REDUCE NOISE: Reduce or eliminate background sounds when you participate in a gathering.
-Turn off or mute the microphone unless you need to speak. - CONTROL BACKLIGHTING: Do not have a strong source of light behind you.
-Make sure the group can clearly see your face.
+Turn off or mute the microphone unless you need to speak. - CONTROL BACKLIGHTING: Make sure the group can clearly see your face.
+If a strong source of light is behind you, you will appear in shadow.